Best & Worst Honda Accord Years

 Safety enhancements continued to be a focus, with the addition of new active safety features and improvements to the Accord’s crashworthiness.

-However, persistent problems, such as sudden airbag deployments, were common in these years and affected their overall standing.
+However, ongoing problems, such as sudden airbag deployments, were common in these years and affected their overall standing.

 The Worst Years: 2003, 2004

-The 2003 and 2004 model years are generally viewed as the worst years of the 7th generation Accord.
-Severe transmission issues dominated this period, with over half of the NHTSA complaints related to the powertrain.
+The 2003 and 2004 model years are generally regarded as the worst years of the 7th generation Accord.
+Serious transmission issues dominated this period, with over half of the NHTSA complaints related to the powertrain.

-These problems led to significant recalls and affected the overall reliability and reputation of the Accord.
+These issues led to significant recalls and affected the overall dependability and reputation of the Accord.

 See NHTSA 2003 Honda Accord recalls and complaints.